Frequently Asked Questions

 - Placement into C/J/K 202 or higher: student must successfully complete placement course with “C-” or higher (although “C” needed to advance to next level) and special credit application.
 By placing into and successfully completing C/J/K 202, student eligible for 12 hours of special credit in C/J/K 101-201; by placing into and successfully completing C/J/K 301 or higher, student eligible for 16 hours of special credit in C/J/K 101-202.

-NOTE: International students are not eligible for special credit in their native language. - Special Credit application form is available from the EALC office or online.
+NOTE: International students are not eligible for special credit in their native language. - Special Credit application form is available online.

 First, you must place yourself on the waitlist.